 BCCDC has issued comprehensive new guidance on infection prevention and control, including information on PPE, cleaning and disinfection, and other measures: Infection Prevention and Control Guidance for Community-Based Allied Health Care Providers in Clinic Settings (PDF).

-WorkSafeBC: Protocols for returning to operation
+WorkSafeBC: Protocols for health professions

-WorkSafeBC has developed protocols for returning to operation for health professionals.
+WorkSafeBC has developed protocols for health professions.

 PHO order: Developing and posting your COVID-19 safety plan